-I have written many blog posts about this topic.
-On this page I give you an overview about all transportation options of Australia along with my best tips on how and when to use them.
+I have written many blog posts about this topic here on Rocky Travel.
+On this page, I give you an overview of all public transportation in Australia, along with my best tips on how and what to choose.

 Flying within Australia

 Flying within major Australian cities is the way to go.
-For flights from Sydney to Melbourne or Brisbane to Cairns or Perth to Melbourne and more popular destinations there are many deals throughout the year.
-With less than 100 AUD you can likely to book a flight from Sydney to Melbourne, and if you grab a flight sale you can often save up to 50% on the price.
+For flights from Sydney to Melbourne or Brisbane to Cairns or Perth to Melbourne or Sydney to Perth, and more popular destinations, there are many deals throughout the year.
+With less than 100 AUD, you can likely book a flight from Sydney to Melbourne, and if you grab a flight sale, you can often save up to 50% on the price.

 These are the most popular airlines in Australia: